-- relationships in data are illuminated with QlikView’s visuals, for example relevant, important data will be identified and highlighted in a bright color, but irrelevant data will be colored gray
+- It illuminates relationships in data with QlikView’s visuals, for example, relevant data will be identified and highlighted in a bright color, but it will color irrelevant data in gray

 - Qlik Sense automatically manages all the relationships in the data and presents information to you using a green/white/gray scheme.